nus-cs2103/website-base/admin/project-v15.md

      * Count all implementation/testing/documentation work mentioned in that person's portfolio page.
      * If the feature was adapted from another team, count the effort required for adapting it, rather than the effort needed for writing it from scratch.
      * :exclamation: Do not give a high value just _to be nice_.
 If your estimate is wildly inaccurate, it means you are unable to estimate the effort required to implement a feature in a project that you are supposed to know well at this point. ==You will lose marks if that is the case.==
+     * When estimating effort, ignore features that are driven by GUI inputs.

    * **D. Depth of features** [:bust_in_silhouette:]: Evaluate ==the strongest feature== done by the developer for difficulty, depth, and completeness.
 Note: examples given below assumes AB4 did not have commands`edit` `undo` `redo`
      * `low` : an easy feature %%&nbsp;e.g. make the existing _find_ command case insensitive%%